-Strawman Has a Point: While it's true that Lex and Lana both became insufferably smug, they still had legitimate points when it came to protecting Earth from a potential Kryptonian/Phantom Zone/other alien invasion.
+While both characters cross some lines (in Lex's case a lot of lines) later in series, both Lex and Lana had legitimate points when it came to protecting Earth from a potential Kryptonian/Phantom Zone/other alien invasion.
 In Seasons 5 & 6, Lex and Lana start sniffing around about Kryptonian technology, trying to learn everything they can about it.
 Clark gets very upset about this, but Lex and Lana repeatedly note that if aliens like Zod or Brainiac ever return, learning how their technology works just might end up being the thing that saves humanity from them next time, which is a perfectly defensible viewpoint.
 Indeed, Clark and the JLA themselves start incorporating bits of alien tech later on in fights against Zod and other threats.

 As the show progresses, Lex's daddy issues and self-pity gradually take over his character and he shifts the blame for his failures from himself to Lionel, Clark, Lana and anyone else he can.
 Then again, that's entirely deliberate in his case, since having a major Never My Fault complex is one of Lex's defining attributes in the comics, although he doesn't whine as much as Lana per se.

-Arguably, Oliver falls into this a lot.
-Justified, in that Green Arrow has always had stories that were a little... darker... than other superheroes ever since the 1970's, so it's not as if his Wangst is unique to this show.
+Oliver falls into this a lot.
+Justified, in that Green Arrow has always had stories that were a little darker than other superheroes ever since the 1970's, so it's not as if his wangst is unique to this show.